 How Can Our Hand Therapists Help?

-Hand and upper limb therapists are trained to assess elbow problems and to also check for any other related forearm concerns that might coexist.
+Hand and upper limb therapists see a large number of tennis elbows and are familiar with the variety of tennis elbow treatment.
+We are trained to assess elbow problems and to also check for any other related forearm concerns that might coexist.
 This is one of the more common conditions we see and therefore we have to keep up-to-date with the best evidence for treatment.
-Most people will respond to graded strengthening and arm movement program.
+Most people will respond to graded strengthening and an arm mobility program.

-There are many other options that we consider with our approach including prescription of supports / splints, hands-on massage, use of electrical modalities, taping or dry needling.
-We will also discuss your life, activities and goals to come up with practical strategies to modify how you do things and therefore reduce harmful loads to your elbow.
+There are many other options that we consider with our approach including prescription of a tennis elbow brace or support, hands-on massage, use of electrical modalities, taping or dry needling.
+We will also discuss your life, activities and goals to come up with practical strategies to modify how you do things and therefore reduce harmful loads to your tennis elbow.
+We can help teaching strategies about how to sleep with tennis elbow.

 Solutions to Try